rtm516/GeyserMC-wiki/Understanding-the-Config.md

   port: 25565
   # Authentication type.
 Can be offline, online, or floodgate (see https://github.com/GeyserMC/Geyser/wiki/Floodgate).
   auth-type: online
+  # Allow for password-based authentication methods through Geyser.
+Only useful in online mode.
+  # If this is false, users must authenticate to Microsoft using a code provided by Geyser on their desktop.
+  allow-password-authentication: true
   # Whether to enable PROXY protocol or not while connecting to the server.
   # This is useful only when:
   # 1) Your server supports PROXY protocol (it probably doesn't)
-  # 2) You run Velocity or BungeeCord with respective option enabled.
+  # 2) You run Velocity or BungeeCord with the option enabled in the proxy's main config.
+  # IF YOU DON'T KNOW WHAT THIS IS, DON'T TOUCH IT!
   use-proxy-protocol: false

 # Floodgate uses encryption to ensure use from authorised sources.